The best lemon & poppy seed madeleines

-I have taken the best madeleine recipe I know and added lemon and poppy seeds to the mix because I absolutely love this combination of flavour.
+I have taken the best Madeleine recipe I know and added lemon and poppy seeds to the mix because I absolutely love this combination of flavours.
 They are the perfect little snack to whip up for tea and bake in 10 minutes flat.
 The batter is made by hand in one bowl so nothing is easier than this.

 A friend gave me a bag of the most incredible lemons, which he picked himself off a variety of lemon trees in an orchard.
 Some were green and some were knobbly, and together they presented a stunning opportunity to take loads of pictures in my kitchen.